 At the narrowest, the knife edge is only about 1 foot wide.

 Skirting my way around the trees to get to the next boulder.
-There are 3 main sections of the trail, as I will be referring to.
+There are three main sections of the trail, as I will be referring to.
 The white rocks (1st section), black rocks (2nd section), and the summit trail (3rd section).
 The 1st section is the hardest with the most awkward and hard-to-maneuver scrambles.
 From this point, you can clearly see the black rocks.
 It looks much steeper than where you are currently hiking, but trust me, ridges and summits always look worse than they actually are.
-If you feel shaky or scared, just take it really slow across this 1st section (white rocks).
+If you feel shaky or scared, just take it slow across this 1st section (white rocks).
 I never look down – I always keep my focus on my hands and feet.

 #Selfie after completing section 2!

 Working our way up the summit trail – steep, loose rock at every corner.
-It wasn’t so steep that I couldn’t stand up straight though – just be careful where you step so you don’t slip.
+It wasn’t so steep that I couldn’t stand up straight, though – just be careful where you step so you don’t slip.

 We made it to the 1st twin peak summit in 1 hour.
-This is looking East, towards Heber City, UT.
+This is looking East towards Heber City, UT.

 At the 2nd American Fork Twin Peak, just to the West.
 The ridge in the distance is the northern side of the Little Cottonwood Canyon ridgeline, and you have excellent views of Mt.
 Superior & Monte Cristo, as well as the Broads Fork Twin Peaks.

 Looking to the South from American Fork Twin Peaks.
 The large, dry lake you see is the Silver Lake Reservoir in American Fork Canyon.